Child Development Expectations: Behavior Development

 It’s the Mother’s Fault

 Parenting does NOT produce the child.
 Yes, that’s right.
 I’ll say it again (because the opposite sentiment is widely believed).
 Parenting.
 Does.
 Not.
 Produce.
 The.
 Child.
 Your child’s behaviors are a reflection of them.
-It’s not a reflection of your mood, temperaments, or parenting style.
+It’s not a reflection of your mood, temperaments, or parenting style; it is a part of their child development.
 They come into this world with their own talents, gifts, and personalities.
 Even so, we as parents have incredible influence over our children.
 We guide them, we teach them our versions of right vs wrong, we teach them our family morals, values, traditions, we create new ones, etc. We influence our children but we do not make them who they are.
 That, ultimately, is up to them.
 But creating a solid foundation for them and creating a soft place for them to land when they need it will help them to be the very best version of them they can be.

 There’s Nothing I Can Do